 Read this guide before you begin programming.
-This guide allows you to quickly learn the programming options and operational capabilities of the iComSL Series Universal Alarm Communicator.
+This guide allows you to quickly learn the programming options and operational capabilities of the DualCom.
 The communicator contains all of its programming information in an onboard processor and does not require an external programmer.

-In addition to this manual, you should also be familiar with the following documents:
+In addition to this manual, you should also be familiar with the following document: